wmo-im/csv2bufr/docs/source/mapping.rst

 =====================

 The mapping between the input csv data and the output BUFR data is specified in a JSON file.
-The csv2bufr module validates the mapping file schema shown at the bottom of this page prior to attempted the transformation to BUFR.
+The csv2bufr module validates the mapping file against the schema shown at the bottom of this page prior to attempted the transformation to BUFR.
 This schema specifies 6 primary properties:

 - ``inputDelayedDescriptorReplicationFactor`` - array of integers, values for the delayed descriptor replication factors to use